nickelodeon20/AU_Class_Projects/README.md

 As an important note, I **_<ins>have not<ins>_** written all parts of all files in this GitHub; some entire files were provided to me in lectures and saved on my computer for studying purposes, other entire files as part of the assignment (i.e. given 2 files and instructed to write/complete the 3rd), some were partially complete, and some were entirely opened-ended coding.
 I have (to the best of my ability) read over old assignments and designated files as those 3 categories of **1) Provided to me**, **2) Partially Written by me**, and **3) Predominantly Written by me**.
 For 3, I refer to more than 95% of the written code was opened-ended, with some hints or small sections provided as starter code in the assignment instructions.

 I have tried to label all relevant files with a 1, 2, or 3 in front for clarity; any files not labeled are what I deemed unimportant or not incredibly relevant, but they aren't hidden, so feel free to look through them as well.
+To view, just select the semester folder, class folder, and specific file.

 ## <ins> Spring 2025 (SPR_25)<ins>